thlorenz/spok/README.md

 <div class="description">
 <p>Specifies that the value is not equal another.</p>
 <pre><code class="lang-js">var spec = {
-x: spok.not(undefined)  // specifies that x should be defined }</code></pre>
+x: spok.ne(undefined)  // specifies that x should be defined }</code></pre>
 </div>
 <h5>Parameters:</h5>